Polydile/dile-modal/README.md

 # Moved

-**This package has moved** and is now available at [@dile/dile-modal](https://github.com/Polydile/dile-components).
+> **This package has moved** and is now available at [@dile/ui](https://github.com/Polydile/dile-components).
 Please update your dependencies.
 This repository is no longer maintained.
+You can read the documentation at [Dile Components](https://dile-components.com/).

 # dile-modal